Elmer Fudd: Elmer emerges

 Elmer's role in the two films: that of would-be hunter, dupe and foil for Bugs remained his main role forever afterwards and although Bugs Bunny was called upon to outwit many more worthy opponents, Elmer somehow remained Bugs' classic nemesis, despite (or because of) his legendary gullibility, small size, short temper, and shorter attention span.
-In Rabbit Fire, he declares himself vegetarian, hunting for sport only.
+In Rabbit Fire, he declares himself a vegetarian, hunting for sport only.
+In future appearances such as Rabbit Rampage (1955), Elmer has professed to hunt Bugs Bunny solely for retribution for his humiliation.

-Elmer was usually cast as a hapless big-game hunter, armed with a double-barreled shotgun (albeit one which could be fired much more than twice without being reloaded) and creeping through the woods "hunting wabbits".
+Elmer was usually cast as a hapless hunter, armed with a double-barreled shotgun (albeit one which could be fired much more than twice without being reloaded) and creeping through the woods "hunting wabbits".
 In a few cartoons, though, he assumed a completely different persona—a wealthy industrialist type, occupying a luxurious penthouse, or, in one episode involving a role reversal, a sanitarium — into which Bugs would, of course, somehow find his way.
 In Dog Gone People, he had an ordinary office job working for demanding boss "Mister Cwabtwee".
 In another cartoon (A Mutt in a Rut) he appeared to work in an office and had a dog he called "Wover Boy", whom he took hunting, though Bugs did not appear.
 (Elmer also has a hunting dog in To Duck or Not to Duck; in that film, the dog is named Laramore.)

-Episodes have featured Elmer in different ways several times.
-One (What's Up, Doc?, 1950) has Bugs Bunny relating his life story to a biographer, and recalling a time which was a downturn for the movie business.
-Elmer Fudd is a well-known entertainer who, looking for a new partner for his act, sees Bugs Bunny (after passing caricatures of many other famous 1940s actors (Al Jolson, Jack Benny, Eddie Cantor, Bing Crosby) who, like Bugs, are also out of work).
-Elmer and Bugs do a one-joke act cross-country, with Bugs dressed like a pinhead, and when he does not know the answer to a joke, Elmer gives it and hits him with a pie in the face.
-Bugs begins to tire of this gag and pulls a surprise on Fudd, answering the joke correctly and bopping Elmer with a mallet, which prompts the man to point his rifle at Bugs.
-The bunny asks nervously: "Eh, what's up doc?", which results in a huge round of applause from the audience.
-Bugs tells Elmer they may be on to something, and Elmer, with the vaudevillian's instinct of sticking with a gag that catches on, nods that they should re-use it.
-According to this account, the common Elmer-as-hunter episodes are entirely staged.